 As a high impact practice, service-learning is a "teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.
 Service-learning is a structured learning experience that combines community service with preparation and reflection.
 Service-learning provides college and university students with a "community context" to their education, allowing them to connect their academic coursework to their roles as citizens," (Seifer and Conners, 2007).
 Career Connect strives to support the sustainable and feasible development of service-learning opportunities across UNT, providing students with multiple experiences to support their development and success as students.

 The Service-Learning Development Grant is being offered again during Summer 2020!
-Applications are open!
+Applications are closed.

 Open to UNT faculty from all academic disciplines for undergraduate coursework to be taught in the Fall 2020 term*, this program is designed to be completed almost completely online in an interactive format along with individual phone and/or face-to-face consultations as needed.
 Additionally, a face-to-face kick-off meeting and orientation will take place to start the program and will be followed by a closing presentation to celebrate experiences.